xrcyz/Knowledge-Base/README.md

 What about images?
 An image is a function f(x,y) on a plane that describes intensity at each point.
 As the 1D case, we can express this landscape as a sum of interfering waves on a surface.
 To extract the waves, we can rotate the image by the wave heading, wrap the image around a cylinder, then each cross-section of the cylinder maps to a one-dimensional fourier transform.
 We want to know which "frequency" (x,y) matches a wave, so we can do a second fourier transform where rotation is the heading and vector magnitude is the current step along the cylinder.
 This should return an intensity at each (x,y) which peaks if it matches a wave.

+**What is supervised and unsupervised machine learning?**

+TBA.

+**What is a support vector machine?**

+TBA.

+**What is a one-hot vector?**

+This: {0, 0, 1, 0, ..., 0}.
+The array represents a classification, each index represents a class, and a one-hot vector says this definitely 100% belongs to class <index>.

 **What is a neural network?**

 A neural networks successively transforms points from one coordinate system into another coordinate system, until the various categories we are looking for (dogs, traffic lights, when to jump in mario kart) form clusters.
 Then we can classify a new point by how closely it maps to each cluster.